enlightened common sense

 David Graeber, anthropologist; sometime revolutionary;

-Professor at London School of Economics, UK14
+Professor at London School of Economics, UK

 preface -by mervyn hartwig